hannah-hags/Breathing-App/README.md

 App containing a walkthrough of basic breathing exercises.
 This is a class project for CS 4261 and is soley being used as a way to practice app development skills.
 For this, I chose to develop using javascript with ReactNative and Expo.
 Project is exclusively worked on by hannah-hags.

+## Components
-App.js currently contains the first breathing exercise
+App.js contains navigation features connecting the three other files

-Branch startscreen-edits contains in progress code for the start screen that has not been integrated with the rest of the app yet.
+StartScreen.js contains code and details for the first screen that appears when the app is opened.
+Pressing the Begin button navigates to SelectionScreen.js

+SelectionScreen.js contains buttons leading to all offered breathing exercises.
+Only one is currently available.

+breathingExercise1.js walks the user through a basic 4-7-8 breathing exercise once the Begin button has been pressed.

 ## Contributing